derb12/pybaselines/docs/algorithms/polynomial.rst

 (setting weights) is much easier and faster since the baseline is directly calculated.

-The only algorithm in pybaselines that requires using selective masking is :func:`.poly`, which is normal polynomial least-squares fitting as described above.
+The only algorithm in pybaselines that requires using selective masking is :meth:`.poly`, which is normal polynomial least-squares fitting as described above.
 However, all other polynomial techniques allow inputting custom weights in order to get better fits or to reduce the number of iterations.